Shell's profit slumps in 2020 as the pandemic bites

 CASH FLOW MISS

-Despite a 28% drop in fuel sales last year, Shell’s adjusted earnings from trading and marketing, which includes sales at its global network of more than 45,000 filling stations, only fell 3% from a year earlier to $4.6 billion.
+Despite a 28% drop in fuel sales last year, Shell’s adjusted earnings from trading and retail, which includes sales at its global network of more than 45,000 filling stations, only fell 3% from a year earlier to $4.6 billion.
+Retail posted its best quarter on record in the third quarter.

 But at the same time, Shell’s cash flow was down nearly a fifth from 2019 while its debt-to-equity ratio rose to 32% from 29%, exceeding the company’s target.